 Configure a sensible time to live / time to idle

 By default, caches have a tendency to have a relatively short time to live, a matter of minutes.
-For a command handling component with consistent routing, a longer time-to-idle and time-to-live is usually better.
+For a command handling component with consistent routing, an eternal time-to-idle and time-to-live is the better default.
 This prevents the need to re-initialize an aggregate based on its events, just because its cache entry expired.
 The time-to-live of your cache should match the expected lifetime of your aggregate.

 Snapshotting removes the need to reload and replay large numbers of events.
 A single snapshot represents the entire aggregate state at a certain moment in time.
 The process of snapshotting itself, however, also takes processing time.
 Therefor, there should be a balance in the time spent building snapshots and the time it saves by preventing a number of events being read back in.